michaelawyu/k8s-enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 // CredentialsTypes defines the type of credentials that are accepted by the cluster.
 For example, GCP credentials (tokens that are understood by GCP's IAM) are designated by the string `google`. type CredentialsType string

-// NamedExtension is a piece of additional configuration with a nickname. type NamedExtension struct {
+// SupplementalInformation is a piece of additional configuration with a nickname. type SupplementalInformation struct {
   Name string
-  Extension runtime.RawExtension
+  Data runtime.RawExtension
 }

 // CredentialsConfig gives more details on data that is necessary to reach out the cluster for this kind of Credentials type CredentialsConfig struct {
   Name string // name of the provider type
   Cluster *Cluster // Configuration to reach the cluster (endpoints, proxy, etc) // See the sections below for details.
-  Extensions []NamedExtension // Extensions hold additional configuration that might be of use to the credential provider.
+  SupplementalInfo []SupplementalInformation // SupplementalInfo holds additional configuration that might be of use to the credential provider.
 See the sections below for details.
 }
 ```